 A lot of people think this way, fair or unfair.

-This is especially important to business books.
+This is especially important for business books.
 Part of the reason you are writing the book is because you are saying that the book contains your unique knowledge.
 If it does not in fact contain that, then there is a major trust issue.

 Where to Find Business Ghostwriters